 Who: Honours students with research relating to Southeast Asia

-As part of the bootcamp, participants are required to prepare a conference presentation before arrival, with a prize awarded to the student who delivers the best presentation.
-They are also required to attend the SSEAC early career researcher conference on 24 June 2019 at the University of Sydney.
+As part of the bootcamp, participants are required to prepare a short conference presentation before arrival, with a prize awarded to the student who delivers the best presentation.
+They are also required to attend (as observers) the Southeast Asia Emerging Scholars Conference, to be held online on 28 July 2021.